Have questions? We're here.

 Duration: 3 hours

-Embark on a scenic drive through Norway's second-largest island, Senja, and immerse yourself in the awe-inspiring beauty of untouched nature.
-As you wind along the ridge above the charming village of Bergsbotn, you reach a 44-meter-long platform offering a breathtaking panorama of the Bergsfjord and its surrounding peaks and continuing your journey at Tungenes, a dramatic headland nestled between Steinfjord and Ersfjord.
-Take a stroll along the wooden walkway that extends over the rocks, where you can admire the vast expanse of the North Sea to the west and the imposing Okshornan mountains to the north.
-Your adventure concludes at Ersfjord Beach, a pristine stretch of white sand framed by the island's iconic jagged peaks.
+Embark on a scenic drive through Norway’s second-largest island, Senja, and immerse yourself in the awe-inspiring beauty of untouched nature.
+As you wind your way along the ridge above the charming village of Bergsbotn, you can reach a 44-meter-long platform offering a breathtaking panorama of the Bergsfjord and its surrounding peaks.
+Continuing your journey, you arrive at Tungenes, a dramatic headland nestled between Steinfjord and Ersfjord.
+Take a leisurely stroll along the wooden walkway that extends over the rocks, where you can admire the vast expanse of the North Sea to the west and the imposing Okshornan mountains to the north.
+Your adventure concludes at Ersfjord Beach, a pristine stretch of white sand framed by the island’s iconic jagged peaks.

 Option 2: Trek to Ravnfloy